EssentialsX/Essentials/EssentialsDiscord/README.md

 ---

 ## Console Relay
-The console relay is pretty self-explanatory: it relays everything on your console into discord channel of your choosing.
+The console relay is pretty self-explanatory: it relays everything on your console into a Discord channel of your choosing.
 The console relay is ridiculously easy to setup and if your server is already running, you don't need to reload it!

 0. This assumes you've already done the initial setup.

-1. Go to the discord server that your bot is in and find the channel you wish to use for console output.
+1. Go to the Discord server that your bot is in and find the channel you wish to use for console output.
 Right click on the channel and click "Copy ID".
-Save this id for the next step.
+Save this ID for the next step.
 > ![Copy ID](https://i.imgur.com/qvDfSLv.gif)
 > Find console channel -> Right Click -> `Copy ID`

-2. Now that you have that copied, open the EssentialsXDiscord config and find the `console` section.
-In that section, replace the zeros for the `channel` value with the channel id you copied from the last step.
+2. Now that you have that copied, open the EssentialsX Discord config and find the `console` section.
+In that section, replace the zeros for the `channel` value with the channel ID you copied from the last step.
 Once you paste it, make sure you save the config.
 > ![Paste ID](https://i.imgur.com/NicdpGw.gif)